nicholasjclark/mvgam/docs/README.md

 Dietze](https://www.bu.edu/earth/profiles/michael-dietze/) and [Emily
 Fox](https://emilybfox.su.domains/), among many others.

+## Disclaimer

+Please note that `mvgam` is under very active development, and it is likely that certain functionality will change on a regular basis.
+As such, please take caution when implementing the package for automated routines.

 ## Resources

 A number of case studies have been compiled to highlight how DGAMs can